mikehappythoughts/vue3-refresh-tokens/README.md

 ## Getting Started

 Please note rename the .env.example to .env
 Inside the .env file you will see this **VITE_API_URL =''** enter the server url in between the single quotes this will allow the app to work with the server.
 To build this app I used an express server by Dave Gray see all his great work here: https://github.com/gitdagray.
 And to use the same server I used by Dave Gray you can find it here: https://github.com/gitdagray/express_jwt.
+It send a JWT using HTTP cookies and stores your users.
+There is also a employee endpoint which i use to test if the access token has expired so I can see it in dev tools.
+When you click the get employees button you will see the value in the dev tools console tab.
 But you can adapt it to use any backend you want.

 ```bash
 # install dependencies